-An exhibition of photographic reproductions accompanied by small narratives of their childhood memories illustrates the masters of design in the age of their childhood.
+An exhibition of pictures accompanied by small narratives of their childhood memories illustrates the masters of design in the age of their childhood.

 On the occasion of the fourth edition of the Brera Design Days, Fondazione Corriere della Sera will host a project curated by Chiara Alessi and Elisa Testori, produced by StudioLabo.
 Twenty or so images will cover a thirty-year period of history from the 1920s to the 1940s, with as many episodes aimed at highlighting that moment which is not considered to be very important, but which is certainly crucial for the identification of the “codes of the soul” of our great Masters of Italian design: childhood.